 If you are regularly registered with the SSN you are entitled, like Italian citizens, to exemptions from the ticket.
 You may get an "esenzione", exemption in English, depending on your income, employment situation or if you are in special conditions (e.g. if you are pregnant or if you carry a specific disease).

 In case you have low income or are unemployed you may be eligible for the E2 exemption code.
+If you are an unemployed Ukrainian with a permit of stay in Italy you are eligible for the X22 exemption (see below)

 To be eligible, your annual family income should be lower than 8.263,31 euros if you're alone, and 11.362,05 euros if you have a financially dependent partner.
 This maximum amount should increase by 516,46 euros for each dependent child.
 For instance, if your family includes you, your spouse and 2 children your annual family income should be lower than 12.394,97 euros.